 - intern salaries in a hospital (except in some very limited circumstances);

-- major capital works or infrastructure projects; and
+- capital works or infrastructure projects;

-- activities that duplicate existing funded training activities.
+- activities that duplicate existing funded activities.

 The Integrated Rural Training Pipeline